mesosphere/marathon/REST.md

 values.
 Each port value is exposed to the instance via environment variables `$PORT0`, `$PORT1`, etc. Ports assigned to running instances are also available via the task resource.

+##### `backoffSeconds` and `backoffFactor`

+Configures exponential backoff behavior when launching potentially sick apps.
+This prevents sandboxes associated with consecutively failing tasks from filling up the hard disk on Mesos slaves.
+The backoff period is multiplied by the factor for each consecutive failure.
+This applies also to tasks that are killed due to failing too many health checks.

 ##### Example